You can study individual units for personal or professional development without having to apply for a full QUT course.

 Business communication between the English-speaking world and China has been increasing rapidly and on an extensive scale.
 Success of many business deals and transactions depends on truthful and effective translation of business documents between the two languages.This unit is suitable for students with native or near native competencies in both Chinese and English, and who have an interest or need to work with business-related documents and high-level written communications in both languages.
-The unit teaches and expands students' strategies and skills in conducting translation tasks in business and, in particular, in the areas of accounting, banking and international business through a large amount of varied translation practice using real world materials.
+The unit teaches and expands students' strategies and skills in conducting translation tasks in business and, in particular, in the areas of accounting, banking, business contracts and international business through a large amount of varied translation practice using real world materials.
 In addition to the translation practice, students learn business Chinese and English language features, which helps them to improve their skills in writing business documents.

 This language unit is designed for native or near-native Chinese speakers from any discipline with an interest in developing Chinese–English interpreting skills.
 The unit teaches basic interpreting knowledge and strategies, and helps students develop aural, note-taking and oral skills in dialogue interpreting, sight interpreting, and consecutive interpreting through a large amount of varied interpreting practice in authentic situations such as reception services, tours and visits, catering culture, exhibitions and fairs, business negotiations, overseas visits, interviews, sports and health services.
 The knowledge and skills the students acquire in this unit will position them to act as a communicative bridge, interpreting communications between the company or institution on one side and its Chinese or English-speaking clients on the other.
 Admission may require an interview.

 Contact and communication between the English-speaking world and China have been increasing rapidly and on an extensive scale.
 Successful communication between language speakers of Chinese and English depends greatly on truthful and effective interpreting of conversations and speeches from one language to the other.
 It is designed for students who are interested to interpret formal and ceremonial speeches in situations where they may find themselves in their future work places.